NASA-AMMOS/slim/docs/guides/software-lifecycle/application-starter-kits/metrics-starter-kit/README.md

 - SLIM for best practice guidelines
 - Apache DevLake community

 ---

 ## Feedback and Contributions

-We welcome feedback and contributions to help improve and grow the Apache DevLake Starter Kit.
+We value your feedback and welcome contributions to improve the Apache DevLake Starter Kit.
 Please see our [contribution guidelines](https://link-to-contribution-guidelines).

 ---

-This template can be adjusted as needed to fit the specific content and links relevant to your project.